Nobody likes isolating but in certain cases this is the only way to protect those dearest to you and to avoid infecting others

 - Leaving the isolation site in order to go to the hospital due to a medical emergency: You need to call an ambulance and during the dispatch call, to disclose the fact that the person being driven to the hospital is a person in isolation or a confirmed patient.

 - Leaving the isolation site for exceptional cases: According to the list below.
-In these cases, you need to file a request form for exceptional leave during isolation, or to call the Ministry of Health's calling service at *5400.
+In these cases, you need to file a request form for exceptional leave during isolation, or to call the Ministry of Health's calling service center at *5400.

 Please note: You may not leave the isolation site in order to be vaccinated.
 The efficacy of the vaccine is not compromised even if there is a gap of more than 3 weeks between the two vaccine doses.